 The creators even state that you don’t even need to be all that great of a writer in order to make money through their platform…

 But is it actually legit or is Writing To Wealth a scam that’ll just end up costing you money rather than helping you make it?

-Thankfully you’ve landed in the right place to find out because I’ve took a closer look into it all & in this review I’ll be uncovering everything you need to know – including of course whether or not you can really make any money with it. 🙂
+Thankfully you’ve landed in the right place to find out because I’ve taken a closer look into it all & in this review I’ll be uncovering everything you need to know – including of course whether or not you can really make any money with it.

 However the directory isn’t free to access – oh no, instead Writing To Wealth is being sold through ClickBank & to access all of the jobs you’ll need to pay around $104, which in my opinion is insanely expensive.

 Especially since you can get access to all of the jobs they list elsewhere for free…

 According to the affiliate page on the website, the whole thing has apparently been put together by “the people behind many #1 ClickBank offers“… And judging by the website’s design, layout & marketing material, it looks like it’s potentially been put together by the same people who launched the Take Surveys For Cash program.

 Take Surveys For Cash was a website that promised to provide people with access to high-paying survey jobs in return for a fee but surprise surprise it never delivered on its promises.
 Instead, it just provided people with access to popular paid survey sites that could have easily been found for free.

 From what I can see it looks like Writing To Wealth is merely a new play on Take Surveys For Cash… It’s as if they’ve just switched it up from surveys to writing gigs in the hope of parting more people with their cash.